-Working class sitcoms come few and far between, and dinnerladies is one of the more relatable and bittersweet of them all.
+Working-class sitcoms come few and far between, and dinnerladies is one of the more relatable and bittersweet of them all.
 Centring on the lives of the staff members at a Manchester factory canteen and their interactions fuelled by their quirks and idiosyncrasies.
-The down to earth characters and humdrum setting isn't surprising as Wood's work derives from her observations of everyday people and mundane situations that always raise a mighty guffaw.
+The down-to-earth characters and humdrum settings are not surprising as Wood's work derives from her observations of everyday people and mundane situations that always raise a mighty guffaw.

-As well writing the series, Wood also stars as Bren, a hard working woman who's had plenty to contend with in her life so far.
+As well as writing the series, Wood also stars as Bren, a hard-working woman who's had plenty to contend with in her life so far.
 Her co-workers include Dolly and Jean the two bickering older ladies; the ditsy but loveable Anita and Twinkle who's morose but loyal.
-The team are led by wry humoured Tony who has to listen to their constant moans about everyday struggles and women's problems.
+The team is led by wry-humoured Tony who has to listen to their constant moans about everyday struggles and women's problems.
 Two other staff members who cross paths with the team include handyman Stan and Phillipa, a prim and proper female HR worker who torments the staff, but generally means well.
-But the most memorable character of all is Bren's ghastly hag of a mother Petula; played to perfection by Wood's regular collaborator Julie Walters, she tells head in the sky stories of affairs with pop stars and travels to obscure places that annoy, baffle and are disbelieved by virtually everyone.
+But the most memorable character of all is Bren's ghastly hag of a mother Petula; played to perfection by Wood's regular collaborator Julie Walters, she tells head-in-the-sky stories of affairs with pop stars and travels to obscure places that annoy, baffle and are disbelieved by virtually everyone.

-The series is a shining example of what makes a good sitcom; first rate writing and a superb cast who can stand on their own individual talents while equally jelling as an ensemble.
+The series is a shining example of what makes a good sitcom; first-rate writing and a superb cast who can stand on their own individual talents while equally jelling as an ensemble.
 There isn't a weak link as Wood brought together performers from her consistently reliable repertory including Celia Imrie, Duncan Preston, Anne Reid along with newcomers Thelma Barlow, Maxine Peake, Andrew Dunn and Shobna Gulati.
-Viewers could easily recognise these characters and much applaud should go to Wood and the cast for portraying working class people in an affectionate and accurate light.
+Viewers could easily recognise these characters and much applause should go to Wood and the cast for portraying working-class people in an affectionate and accurate light.

 Many interviews with the cast and crew shine a light on the stress Wood put herself through by rewriting late at night and at lunch breaks during rehearsals to ensure the quality of the scripts was high.
 The production also ensured the high standards by opting to film each episode twice a week; once on a Friday, change what didn't work and film again on the Sunday.